• info@al-dirassa.com

 • Reusable water bottle

-Remember: Hydration is essential, especially with the heat and walking.
+Remember: hydration is essential, especially with the heat and long walking distances.

 9. Bags and Organisers